apache/doris/docs/en/docs/get-starting/get-starting.md

 2. Example

-   The `test` table is a unique model table, which contains four columns: k1, k2, v1, v2.
+   The `test` table is a unique model table, which contains four columns k1, k2, v1, v2.
 Where k1, k2 are keys, v1, v2 are values, and the aggregation method is Replace.

    1. Update the v1 column in the 'test' table that satisfies the conditions k1 =1 , k2 =2 to 1